Lonerism: Composition

 Parker revealed that the album title and general themes of isolation and introspection were selected when "We were touring so much and doing all these gigs and going to places with people.
 It reminded me of when I was a kid trying to be social and trying to be a people person and realising that I'm not.
 The last years of touring and me being a people person is just something that's not in my blood.
 All these cool parties just make me realise I'm just a total outcast.
 I just can't really talk to anyone without feeling stupid." and "Sometimes I just want to run home and never come out of my bedroom again".

 Multiple songs from Lonerism also feature ambient sounds recorded by Parker on his dictaphone, which Parker explained "I obsessively record sounds wherever I am.
 Like, if I'm at a train station, I'll record the trains or a megaphone talking.
 I love ambient sounds.
 For me it's like taking photos.
 I love the idea of recording a collection or a library of weird sounds of stuff."
 An example of this is on the track "Keep on Lying", which features a recording of people talking at a party which has been digitally manipulated with delay added.
 Parker said "it's meant to sound like there's this dinner party going on and there's music playing in the background" and "for me it makes the listener feel even more alienated", which ties in with the theme of isolation.
-Opening track "Be Above It" also feature ambient sounds of a person walking which was recorded on the dictaphone by Parker sticking his recorder out of a window at a hotel he was staying at.
+Opening track "Be Above It" also features ambient sounds of a person walking which was recorded on the dictaphone by Parker sticking his recorder out of a window at a hotel he was staying at.
 Parker recorded this because "The street had a weird shape to it and it had a cool reverb whenever someone walked by.
 You see that run through the album."
 Closing track "Sun's Coming Up" has ambient sounds recorded in the second half of the song of Parker "walking from the carpark to my local beach in Perth.
 You can hear my walking on the tar and then the wind blowing and then finally the water where you can hear waves and a girl talking before it chops off.
 I guess it's recording my being alone even though I'm not."

-In addition to being influenced by him, Todd Rundgren also contributed a remix of the first single, "Elephant", and Tame Impala added a cover of Rundgren's song "International Feel" to their setlist.
+In addition to being an influence, Todd Rundgren contributed a remix of the first single, "Elephant", and Tame Impala added a cover of Rundgren's song "International Feel" to their set list.